 In a previous post, I mentioned a rugged Android device called the Trimble Nomad, introduced in 2009.

-One of the manufacturers, SDG Systems, in partnership with Juniper Systems, just announced a new device, the Rampage 6.
+One of the manufacturers of rugged Android devices, SDG Systems, in partnership with Juniper Systems, just announced a new device, the Rampage 6.
 Here’s the press release from Juniper’s web site.
 The device should be available in Q3 2012.

 The Rampage 6 will run Android (AOSP) 2.3.
 It’s not the latest version of Android (4.0.4 as of this writing), but rugged hardware rarely runs the latest version of any OS.